CommonAccord/Cmacc-Startup/Doc/ZZZ/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{PageSource.sec}

-Introduction.sec=This website is for startup  documents.  <br><br>New contribution of documents that Be-Bound uses in CommonAccord - <a href="index.php?action=list&file=/BB/"> MOU and NDA </a>.
+Introduction.sec=This website is for startup  documents, starting with some common investment documents, but expected to expand into other documents that startups commonly need.
+It is also intended to coordinate with startup docs in other jurisdictions, for instance on the fr.commonaccord.org site.
+The goal is to remove needless pain from the legal aspects of startup and to coordinate with a general system of legal dealings.

-FormDoc.sec=When you click on the first link below, you will see a form of YCombinator SAFE Note (Cap; Discount).
-It is, of course, only an example, intended to be adapted and extended.
+FormDoc.sec=It has a variety of model documents - 500 Startups, NVCA, Series Seed, TechStars and YCombinator.
+Except for the NVCA docs, they are ready to be used (this technical, not legal advice!).
+The NVCA docs need more work, but you will see the outline of the solution. <br>Each file on the system has a number of views.
+For example, the YCombinator SAFE Note - (Cap, Discount) can be seen in each of the following ways.

 DocumentsFolder.sec=<a href="index.php?action=list&file=/">Folder with all the documents.</a>